idaholab/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/index.md

 !listing
 ln -s /path/to/projects/pronghorn/pronghorn-opt

-As an Idaho National Laboratory High Performance Computing user you may load the Pronghorn module and then execute all commands in this tutorial except for swapping
+As an Idaho National Laboratory High Performance Computing user you do not need to create the link to the executable, you can just load the Pronghorn module and run all the inputs in this tutorial using `pronghorn-opt` instead of `./pronghorn-opt` e.g.:

 !listing
+pronghorn-opt -i step1.i

+instead of

+!listing
-./pronghorn-opt -> pronghorn-opt
+./pronghorn-opt -i step1.i

 [Step 1: An axisymmetric flow channel with porosity](generic-pbr-tutorial/step1.md)